-The Eurasian region (Europe, Asia and the Middle East) is undergoing seismic economic and political challenges and opportunities, particularly as developed and developing governments, within this region, adjust to new roles in a multi-polar world.
+The Eurasian region (Europe, Middle East and Asia) is undergoing seismic economic and political challenges and opportunities, particularly as developed and developing governments, within this region, adjust to new roles in a multi-polar world.
 Their vast geographies, economic largesse and global geopolitical significance are just some of the factors adding to their complexity.
 For various stakeholders involved in these regions, it is vital to comprehend the overarching and specific tax-legal and political-economic forces taking shape, especially as the region's governments diversify and target strategic policy intervention in economic macro management and sector-based initiatives to enhance long term growth.
 The pressing need to focus on short term stability-oriented policy intervention has also acquired greater significance in the face of intensifying competition for global capital.
 As the process of governments’ diversifying and targeted structural reforms accelerate in the economic sphere, an insight into key drivers and emerging trends is essential to ascertain the economic consequences and benefits that are materializing in many countries across this super-continent.

 A major outcome of strategic policy intervention has been for the dividing lines of political and economic competence to evolve into a broader and more complex set of relationships between an increasing diversity of stakeholders.